spaceballone/swagger-test/docs/overview.md

   "ValidateEnvelope": true
 }
 ```
-Details for each attribute are as follows
+A message starts with an `Envelope`.
+Details for each attribute of the `Envelope` are:

 | field            | allowed_type | required | description                                                                                     |
 |------------------|--------------|----------|-------------------------------------------------------------------------------------------------|